a scene from where you live

 Scenograph: Drawings and photographs2022

-a dancer visits the workshop of a silversmith to get a septum piercing, a dog and a parrot talk, seepage from a drain pipe grows wild flora on brick walls, two different jatis or caste interact.
+a dancer visits the workshop of a silversmith to get a septum piercing, a dog and a parrot talk, seepage from a drain pipe grows wild flora on brick walls, two different jatis [species or caste] interact.

 only 50 years ago, such a scene took place on this exact place, but today, nobody knows.

-Culture has preserved the figure of the dancer and the ornaments made by the artisan, as alienated musuem artefacts; but the scene from where (we live) this culture emerges is missing because this scene is an inter-caste-action, not part of archival memory, public or private.
+Culture has preserved the figure of the dancer and the ornaments made by the artisan, as categorically segregated musuem artefacts; but the scene which produces this culture is missing from archival memory, public or private, possibly because as an inter-caste-action, this must never be recognised.

 part of Elephant in the Room: Infrastructures of Signaling in the Arts, a book published by Conflictorium (IN) and Stroom Den Hague (NL), 2023